python/core-workflow/cherry_picker/readme.rst

 ::

     -- dry-run      Dry Run Mode.
 Prints out the commands, but not executed.
-    -- push REMOTE  Specify the branch to push into.
+    -- push REMOTE  Specify the git remote to push into.
 Default is 'origin'.
     -- status       Do `git status` in cpython directory.